• Skip to main content

 If I now do an ls in my VENVS folder I will see another folder called env1

-python venv create
+python virtual environment using venv create

-Activate Python Virtual Environment
+How to Activate Python Virtual Environment

 From within my VENVS folder I enter the command